-The convergence of the proposed algorithm is shown in Fig.~\ref*{fig:convergence-PR-CPOA}.
-In the experiment, we set $K_{1}=10,K_{2}=20$, generate i.i.d.\ random noises $\theta_{i}(k)$ from the uniform distribution $\mathcal{U}(-1,1)$, and randomly select $L$ from the discrete uniform distribution $\mathcal{U}\{1,K_{2}-K_{1}\}$ to satisfy (\ref{eq:subtracted_noises}).
-In Fig.~\ref*{fig:convergence-PR-CPOA}, the markers on the blue line indicate how many numbers of iterations $t$ of information dissemination have been performed, when certain precisions $\epsilon$ are specified.
-The markers on the orange line represent what the actual values of objective errors $|f_{e}^{*} - f^{*}|$ are, when those numbers of iterations are completed.
+For PR-CPOA, we set $K_{1}=10,K_{2}=20$, generate i.i.d.\ random noises $\theta_{i}(k)$ from the uniform distribution $\mathcal{U}(-1,1)$, and randomly select $L$ from the discrete uniform distribution $\mathcal{U}\{1,K_{2}-K_{1}\}$ to satisfy \eqref{eq:subtracted_noises}.
+The convergence of PR-CPOA is shown in Fig.~\ref*{fig:convergence-PR-CPOA}.
+The markers on the blue line indicate how many iterations of information dissemination are performed when certain precisions $\epsilon$ are specified.
+The markers on the orange line represent the actual objective errors $|f_{e}^{*} - f^{*}|$ when those iterations are completed.
 The relationship between $\log \epsilon$ and $t$ is roughly linear.
-This phenomenon results from the linear convergence of the consensus-type information dissemination.
+This phenomenon results from the linear convergence of consensus-type information dissemination.
 For comparison, we implement DiaDSP\cite{ding2022differentially}, where the step size $\alpha$ and the parameters $d$ and $q$ used in the Laplace distribution are set as $0.05$, $1/3$, and $0.95$, respectively.
 We run $100$ experiments and plot the average curve.
 We observe that the solution accuracy of DiaDSP is sacrificed to some extent due to its differentially private mechanism.